Hannah Montana: The Movie

 The premise of the story is that, like most other teenage girls, Miley is having issues with who she is.
 She struggles to keep up with her home life as Miley, and her global persona as Hannah.
 She tries her hardest to get to her best friend’s birthday party, but ends up having to go as Hannah, stealing her best friend’s thunder.
 She tries her hardest to keep both her Miley commitments and her Hannah commitments; however, this leads to her family having to make big sacrifices to keep her secret.
 She feels completely, and utterly, guilt-ridden.
 Will she finally reveal to the world about who she really is?
 Will she be able to live a normal life if she does?
 Will she ever be able to speak without sounding nasally?

 You can find out from watching.

-You may also recognise a song from this, ‘The Climb’.
+You may also recognize a song from this, ‘The Climb’.
 If you’re from America, you’ve probably either already heard Miley’s version or the Lea Michele version in ‘Glee’.
-If you’re from England, then you may recognise it as the single Joe McElderry released after winning the X Factor.
-Either way, it’s a catchy tune, and you get to see the context in which it was originally sang.
+If you’re from England, then you may recognize it as the single Joe McElderry released after winning the X Factor.
+Either way, it’s a catchy tune, and you get to see the context in which it was originally sung.

 To sum up, if you have 102 minutes to spare and you want to watch something feel good and cheesy – why not give this a watch?
 If you don’t have 102 minutes to spare – then don’t feel you have to watch this, you’re certainly not going to miss out in tomorrow’s conversation with your friends.